The Super 6

-The Super 6 is an animated cartoon series which was produced by DePatie–Freleng Enterprises and Mirisch-Rich Television Productions in 1966, and shown on the NBC television network from 1966 to 1969.
+The Super 6 is an animated cartoon series which was produced by DePatie–Freleng Enterprises and Mirisch-Rich Television Productions in 1966, and shown on NBC from 1966 to 1969.
 This was DePatie–Freleng's first vehicle for Saturday morning.
 Only one season of the show was produced, but NBC ran the series for three years in the same timeslot.

 The show was a superhero spoof which featured six diverse characters working for Super Services Inc., offering "heroes for hire" under the supervision of the cranky Super Chief.
 Each episode consisted of three five- to six-minute segments, with the introductory segment featuring Super Bwoing and the last featuring one of the other five heroes.
 The middle segment featured the unrelated The Brothers Matzoriley.

 The Super 6 theme song was performed by Gary Lewis & the Playboys.

 Plot

+The show was broken up into three segments, with the first and the third segment centered around a superhero agency called the Super Service, where superheroes would be given assignments by the Dispatcher.

+The first segment featured Super Bwoing, an apprentice hero who almost never got good assignments.
+Most of his adventures involved low-threat situations, desperation situations where nobody else was available, and the assignments he gave to himself (usually by overhearing half a conversation and completely misunderstanding it).
+His competence varied from episode to episode.

+The middle segment was always The Brothers Matzoriley, a three-headed man who got into misadventures completely unrelated to the Super Service agency.

+The third segment featured another member of the Super Six in a solo adventure, a different hero in each episode.
+The tone of these adventures varied depending on the character, from the narcissistic and ineffective Captain Whammo (aka Captain Zammo) to the tough-talking noir hero Elevator Man.

 The Super 6 membership

 The Super 6 consisted of the following: